“Will I achieve my marathon goal?” If I had a dollar for every time I get asked this question, I’d be retired and living on my own private island!

 Fail on 2-3 factors then you need to be very open to adjusting your goal on race day (or even beforehand).
 For sure, don’t go out faster than your race pace and be very observant of how you are feeling.
 If you coast through 15-16 miles and feel good, then stick to your goal.
 If, however, you find that the first 10-13 miles feel harder than you would like and find that your body naturally wants to run 5-10 seconds slower per mile, then you need to slow down to that more comfortable pace.
 This is the only way to get to the finish line without falling apart.

-If you’re getting tired early on in a marathon, it’s not going to get better and you need to listen to your body and slow down.
+If you’re getting tired early on in a marathon, it’s highly likely that it’s not going to get better and you need to listen to your body and slow down.
 There is nothing wrong with slowing down to ensure a positive marathon day.
 You may not hit your goal but it’s a lot better than bonking and doing the dreaded survival walk/jog over the last few miles.

 Failing on 3 or more factors means you must adjust your goal.
 You are likely not ready, especially if your goal is a challenging one.
 Instead, be smart, adjust to a slower pace (usually 5-15 seconds per mile slower than planned goal pace) and set yourself up for a positive race experience, leaving you itching to get to the next one where you can shore up the factors you were lacking and really nail your goal.